 As a freelance musician, Gleeson performed with most of the British orchestras, including The London Symphony Orchestra, the BBC Orchestras, the Bournemouth Symphony Orchestra and the Chamber Orchestra of Europe, as well as European jazz and pop ensembles (e.g., EuroJazz, NYJO, and Clannad) before directing his time exclusively to conducting and composition in 1989.
 He was Music Director of the Ruckert Orchestra of Dublin (1990 through 1993), and since 1997 he has been Music Director of The Dublin Philharmonic Orchestra.

 “Thanks to the authority & dynamism of their young and talented conductor Derek Gleeson, the orchestra excelled itself.”

 “His Mahler’s Fifth Symphony was glorious.”
 The Irish Times (Dublin)

 An ardent champion of contemporary music, Gleeson has provided many premier performances of works by living composers, his own works also being performed in Europe and the U.S. In 2004, Gleeson’s concert work titled “Buenos Aires” premiered in Buenos Aires, Argentina.
-Evelyn Glennie commissioned him to compose a percussion concerto.
 His recordings as conductor include premieres of contemporary American and Irish composers with The Dublin Philharmonic Orchestra and Philharmonia Bulgarica.

 Derek Gleeson has conducted the premier CD recording of Tchaikovsky’s oratorio, Ode To Joy, The Original Romeo & Juliet Fantasy Overture, and Prokofiev’s Zdravitsa with The London Philharmonic Orchestra and Choir, (Carlton Classics/IMP Masters).